yan259479/Dropout-classification/README.md

 ## Data
 The dataset is not included in this repository due to size or access restrictions.
-Please refer to the course-provided data source for download instructions.
+Please refer to the course-provided data source for download instructions. prepared-data (used for training and test) is in the data file.

 ## Results
 Model performance is evaluated using appropriate classification metrics.